-The Engineer will maintain a complete record of all Department test results.
-Copies will be furnished upon request.
+The Engineer will maintain a complete record of all Department test results and copies will be provided to the Contractor with each set of sublot results.
 The records will contain, at a minimum, the originals of all Department test results and raw data, random numbers used and resulting calculations for sampling locations, and quality level analysis calculations.